realityexpander/How_to_program_from_ground_up/README.md

                                     //     `app` is a "var" because it's expected to change state.
                                     // Every other variable is a "val" and is immutable.

+        // Setup the app in the same way, but in the Functional Style.
         // The above code could be arranged in the functional style, where the state of the program is created in
         // a single line!
         // This style is also known as "declarative" style, as opposed to the familiar "imperative" style.
         // Using declaritive style, the code is more about "what" is being done, rather than "how" it's being done.
-        // You only see the high-level view, and the implementation details are hidden deeper in the code. app = Application(
+        // You only see the high-level view, and the implementation details are hidden deeper in the code.

-           Book(
-              title = "MyDocument.txt",
-              pages = listOf(
-                 Page("Page 1 Content"),
-                 Page("Page 2 Content"),
-                 Page("Page 3 Content")
+        // The code executes from the innermost function to the outermost function. app = Application( // <-- Step 5 Creates a new Application object with the book object.
+           Book( <-- Step 4 Creates a new Book object with the title = "MyBook.txt",
+              pages = listOf(  <-- creates a new list of Page objects with the content "Page 1 Content", "Page 2 Content", "Page 3 Content"
+                 Page("Page 1 Content"),  <-- Step 1 Creates a new Page object with the content "Page 1 Content" Page("Page 2 Content"),  <-- Step 2 Creates a new Page object with the content "Page 2 Content" Page("Page 3 Content")   <-- Step 3 Creates a new Page object with the content "Page 3 Content" )
            )
         )
-        )

-        app.view()  // <-- will print:
+        app.view()  // <-- will print the same as the imperative style:
 	                // Application Viewing: MyBook.txt
 	                // Book: MyBook.txt, # of Pages: 3
 	                // Page: Page 1 Content
 	                // Page: Page 2 Content
 	                // Page: Page 3 Content

+        ////////////////////////////////////////////
+        // Changing the State of the Application  //
+        ////////////////////////////////////////////

         // app.book = Book("NewBook.txt")  // <-- will not compile, as the variable `book` is immutable and cannot be changed.

         // To change the state of the application, a whole new object must be created with the new state,
         // usually based on a copy the old state, with modifications to reflect the new state. val newPages = pages
         	.filter { page ->  // instead of using imperative "for" loops, "filter" internally uses a loop to create
                                // a new list of pages.
                page.inspectContent() != "Page 2 Content" // <-- removes the 2nd page from the list.
             }
             .toMutableList()  // <-- converts the immutable list to a mutable list to allow for adding a new page.
             .apply { // <-- creates a new list of pages with the same content as the original list. add(  // <-- adds a new page to the list.
-	    			Page("New Page 4 Content")
+                  Page("New Page 4 Content")  // <-- creates a new page with the content "New Page 4 Content" )
-	    		)
             }
             .toList()  // <-- converts the mutable list back to an immutable list.

         // The `updateBook` method is called to update the `book` which will create a `app` with the new state. app = app.updateBook(